pawankorotane/listings/README.md

 ```docker exec -it zoopla_zoopla_1 sh```
 ```npm test```

-Ideally we need to have seperate Dockerfile for test you spin up the container, run all the tests and delete the container in the end.
-Because of time constrain I am able to implement this functionality.
+Ideally we need to have seperate Dockerfile for test to spin up the container, run all the tests and delete the container in the end.
+Because of time constrain I am not able to implement this functionality.